zicklag/docs-1/self-hosted/quickstart.md

 ::: warning Directus seeds your database

-Directus installs a few dozen tables into the database it is linked to; so if you're adding it to a database with existing data.
-However, installation of Directus will not alter the existing data tables.
+Directus installs a few dozen tables into the database it is linked to.
+However, this will not alter the pre-existing data tables.

 :::